certbot/certbot/certbot-postfix/README.rst

 ## Testing

 Run `./tests/run_tests.sh`.
 This script spins up two docker containers, a `sender` and a `recipient`.
 The `sender` tries to send e-mail to the `recipient` under different configuration scenarios.
-More details can be found at [TESTING.md](TESTING.md).